Conservation Trust Criteria at-a-Glance

 - GROW applicants: all groups other than Watershed Districts

 - For-profit organizations

-- Proposals with less than a 2:1 match ratio will be considered and ranked accordingly
+- Projects with less than a 2:1 match ratio may be considered and ranked accordingly

 - No more than 50% of matching funds can be from provincial government sources

-- Matching funds for activities that directly relate to the proposal may have been received up to one year prior to the proposed start date of the project
+- Matching funds for activities that directly relate to the project may have been received up to one year prior to the proposed start date

 Eligible Projects and Expenses